 When and how do I apply for transfer?

 Students apply to transfer one year in advance, usually when they have completed at least 30 transferable semester units.
-Refer to the Transfer Center link for specific transfer application timeline and information.
+Refer to the Transfer Center link for specific transfer application timelines and information.

 Will I receive transfer credits for my AP scores?